 A common organizing challenge that I tackle when working with young families is kid clothing.
-Kid clothing presents a unique challenge, because unlike most adults whose size remains (relatively!) consistent from year to year, kids are constantly growing.
+When you set out to organize kids’ clothing, it presents a unique challenge because unlike most adults whose size remains (relatively!) consistent from year to year, kids are constantly growing.
 Whatever size they are currently is likely NOT the size they will be a year from now.
 To make the process even more maddening, kids’ growth rates are completely unpredictable.

-To illustrate how the Kids’ Clothing Challenge plays out, I’ll use the example of one of my clients.
+To illustrate how this organizing challenge plays out, I’ll use the example of one of my clients.
 This client has two daughters who are approximately 3 years apart.
 She was drowning in kids’ clothing and enlisted me to design a system to manage it.
 The kids’ wardrobe included clothes in the following categories:

 1. Clothes that currently fit Kid #1

 2. Clothes that currently fit Kid #2

 4. Clothes purchased for the future (too big for either kid)